mateokalafatovich/my-first-blog/README.md

 # Django Blog Website

-A blog posting platform built with Django, allowing users to create, edit, and manage blog posts through an admin dashboard.
+A Django-based blogging platform that allows users to read, search, and interact with posts.
+Built to explore full-stack web development with Python, Django, HTML, CSS, and Bootstrap.

 ## 🌐 Live Website
 🔗 **[Visit the Blog](https://makala.pythonanywhere.com/)**